-- Gnome: gnome-tweak-tool (not in the application or actions menu any more, nor part of the settings panel, so it has to be run from the commandline!). - Cinnamon: cinnamon-session-properties, it is in the "System settings control panel" app. - Mate: mate-session-properties
+- Gnome: gnome-tweak-tool (not in the application or actions menu any more, nor part of the settings panel, so it has to be run from the commandline!). - Cinnamon: cinnamon-session-properties, it is in the "System settings" control panel app as "Startup applications". - Mate: mate-session-properties